Mini-Conf/Mini-Conf/templates/content/sponsor.md

 ### 2021 Sponsorship Levels

-Sponsorship of the annual ACM Conference on Health, Inference and Learning (ACM CHIL) contributes to furthering research and interdisciplinary dialogue around machine learning and health.
+Sponsorship of the annual Conference on Health, Inference and Learning (CHIL) contributes to furthering research and interdisciplinary dialogue around machine learning and health.
 We deeply appreciate any amount of support your company or foundation can provide.
 <br />

 #### Gold ($25,000 USD)